 When we hear the term "hacker," we often picture a nefarious criminal sitting in front of a computer in a dark room with a hooded sweatshirt on.

 Let's be honest; it's pretty cool to be able to whip out your cell phone at a restaurant and pay a friend for your half of dinner in about 10 seconds using a mobile payment app.

 2020 has taught the world a lot about adapting and acceptance.
 The corporate world and government agencies saw a massive spike in data breaches, ransomware, and cybersecurity attacks during 2020 than in previous years.

 Unfortunately, junk mail is a fact of life.
 Gone are the days when you only get correspondence from friends and loved ones.
-Now that your name, address, and other information are on mailing lists all over the place and data brokers have sold it to countless others, you probably get tons of pieces of junk mail daily.

 With the myriad of privacy and security threats out there today, it is more critical than ever before to secure your Mac for safe browsing and computing.